Eliezer ben Jose

 Eliezer ben Jose (Heb.
-Eliezer ben Yose HaGelili) was a Jewish rabbi who lived in Judea in the 2nd century.
+Eliezer ben Yose HaGelili) was a Jewish rabbi who lived in Judea in the 2nd century CE.
 He was the son of Jose the Galilean, and is regarded as a tanna of the fourth generation.
 He was a pupil of Rabbi Akiva.

 Career and teachings

 While he cultivated both the halakha and the aggadah, his fame rests mainly on his work in the latter field.
 Indeed, later generations said, "Wherever you meet a word of R. Eliezer ben R. Jose HaGelili in the aggadah, make your ear like a funnel."
 Even where he touched on the Halakha, he always brought exegesis to bear upon the matter.
 Thus, arguing that after legal proceedings are closed the beit din may not propose a compromise, he says, "The judge who then brings about a settlement is a sinner; and he who blesses him is a blasphemer, of whom it may be said "He blesses the compromiser, he spurns the Lord".
 The Law must perforate the mountain (i.e., must not be set aside under any considerations); for thus the Bible says, 'Ye shall not be afraid of the face of man; for the judgment is God's'".
 He compiled a set of hermeneutic rules as guides in interpreting the Scriptures (the Baraita on the Thirty-two Rules), some of which are adaptations of those of his predecessors, and thus applicable to Halakha as well as to aggadah.
 Those specifically homiletical are based on syntactical or phraseological or similar peculiarities of the Biblical texts that constitute the substance of the Midrashim.